-A thick cornmeal and smoked ham filling is rolled in blanched cabbage leaves and braised in a paprika-spiked tomato sauce in this comforting dish.
+A thick cornmeal and smoked ham filling is rolled in blanched cabbage leaves and braised in a paprika-spiked tomato sauce in a comforting dish from Hungarian home cook Edit Szabo Gezane.
+This recipe first appeared in our October 2013 issue with the article Rhapsody in Red.

 - Kosher salt and freshly ground black pepper, to taste